 Runner’s diarrhea, also called “runner’s colitis” and “runner’s trots,” refers to a condition that affects runners during and after a run.
 Long-distance runners (those who run 3 miles or more at a given time) are the most likely to experience this.
 When you have runner’s diarrhea, you experience frequent bowel movements during and right after your run.
-In one study of long-distance runners, of those participating reported having to stop during a run to have a bowel movement.
+In one study of long-distance runners,

 While doctors aren’t completely clear on what causes this to happen, there are ways to identify and manage runner’s diarrhea.

 Actual diarrhea is only one of the symptoms of runner’s diarrhea.
 Other symptoms you may experience include:

 The symptoms of runner’s diarrhea will typically begin during your workout and may continue in the hours after you’re done running.
 Runner’s diarrhea shouldn’t last for more than 24 hours.
 If you get diarrhea during a run and your loose bowel movements don’t stop, it may be a sign of another medical condition.

 There are steps that you can take to decrease your chances of experiencing runner’s diarrhea.
 Most of the treatment relates to your diet, particularly what you choose to eat in the hours and days prior to a long run.
 You may also consider what you wear while you’re running, as clothing that’s too tight around the midsection can constrict blood flow to your digestive tract and make your symptoms more uncomfortable.

 Over-the-counter treatments, such as bismuth salicylate (Pepto Bismol) and loperamide (Imodium) might be an option to stall the diarrhea after your run, but be careful.
 Taking these medications on an empty stomach might just make you feel ill.